gitter-badger/jedipus/README.md

 * Minimal dependency tree (Jedipus -> Jedis -> org.apache.commons:commons-pool2).
 * Utilities to manage and execute Lua scripts.
 * Optional user supplied master and slave HostAndPort -> JedisPool factories.
 Useful for client side ip/port mapping or dynamic pool sizes.
-* Optional user supplied slave JedisPool[] -> LoadBalancedPools factories.
+* Load balance readonly requests across pools.
+Optional user supplied slave JedisPool[] -> LoadBalancedPools factories.
 By default, a round robin strategy is used.

 ######Read Modes
 >Read modes control how pools to master and slave nodes are managed.

 * MASTER: Only pools to master nodes are maintained.
 * SLAVES: Only pools to slave nodes are maintained.
 Calls are load balanced across slave pools.
 * MIXED_SLAVES: Pools are managed for both masters and slave nodes.
 Calls are only load balanced across slave pools.
 Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
-When no slave pools are available it will use the master pool.
+When no slave pools are available the master pool is used.
 * MIXED: Pools are managed for both masters and slave nodes.
 Calls are load balanced across both master and slave pools.
 Individual calls can be overridden with `ReadMode.MASTER` or `ReadMode.SLAVES`.
-When overriding with `ReadMode.SLAVES` and no slave pools are available it will use the master pool.
+When overriding with `ReadMode.SLAVES` and no slave pools are available the master pool is used.

 #####Basic Usage Example
 ```java